tensorflow/tensorflow/g3doc/Tutorials/Linalg/LLVMConversion.md

 addresses are linearized anyway, and since we cannot have a rank-expanding view by construction, it is sufficient to store a single linearized offset.

-For the sake of simplicitly, we will store the offset separate from the buffer pointer.
+For the sake of simplicity, we will store the offset separate from the buffer pointer.
 Combining the two can save the space required for storing the data but make functionality like alias analysis more complex.
 Implementing such a combination is left as an exercise to the reader.